 Weirding Apple—I'm all for it — Fri 16 February 2024

 There's been commentary eg from long-time writer-about-Apple Jason Snell (read), associated with the expensive, speculative step into the future evidenced by the Apple Vision Pro regarding a possible 'weirding' of Apple, and the great idea that would be.
 But wait, Apple, isn't it that behemoth worth $3 trillion and cautious in the extreme?
-It was not always so, giving future hope.
+It's not always so, giving future hope.
 (I'm going to use a tag iWeird for this phenomenon henceforth.)
 Here's two examples of that iWeird spirit.

 One: the Newton (no Newton, no iPhone or Apple Vision Pro).